graphic

 Josephine Please play.
 I love music.

-François Awright!
+Alphonse Awright!
 Chico plays the piano.
-There's a knock on the door, Groucho enters and Chico hides.
+There's a knock on the door, Groucho enters, Chico dives under the piano and crawls off.

 Josephine You're here AGAIN?!?!
 Oh, Napoleon, you're HERE again?